Pratik-Prakash-Sannakki/WhatsApp-Insta_Resolution_Pumper/README.md

 # Resolution_Pumper
-Pumps up the Image resolution by x4 factor

 ## Problem Statement

 To solve the degradation of resolution of images on social media and messaging platforms like whatsapp and instagram by pumping up its resolution